OpenLMIS/openlmis-ref-distro/docs/source/releases/openlmis-ref-distro-v3.3.0.rst

 Compatibility
 -------------

-The requisition service introduced, `OLMIS-3929 <https://openlmis.atlassian.net/browse/OLMIS-3929>`_:View and edit multiple requisition templates per program, which requires a manual data migration explained `here <https://github.com/OpenLMIS/openlmis-requisition-template-migration>`_.
+The requisition service introduced, `OLMIS-3929 <https://openlmis.atlassian.net/browse/OLMIS-3929>`_: View and edit multiple requisition templates per program, which requires a manual data migration explained `here <https://github.com/OpenLMIS/openlmis-requisition-template-migration>`_.

 The fulfillment service has a major release due to the additional features in fulfilling orders within OpenLMIS.
-Please review the Fulfillment service changelog in detail to ensure a clear understanding of the breaking changes.
+Please review the fulfillment service changelog in detail to ensure a clear understanding of the breaking changes.

-The reference data service uses new rights assoicated with the new proof of delivery functionality.
-Please review the changlog for the Reference data service in detail to ensure a clear understanding of the breaking changes releated to rights.
+The reference data service uses new rights associated with the new proof of delivery functionality.
+Please review the changlog for the Reference data service in detail to ensure a clear understanding of the breaking changes related to rights.

 **Batch Requisition Approval**: The Batch Approval screen, which was improved in OpenLMIS 3.2.1, is still not officially supported.
 The UI screen is disabled by default.
 Implementations can